yOyOeK1/oiyshTerminal/ySS_calibration/README.md

 }
 ```
-You need to add your stuff in sections.
+You need to add your stuff in adequate sections.

 # On top off .svg files